lixingcong/dnsmasq-regex/README.md

 ## Config file example

-You could write regex line starts with ':' and ends witch ':'
+You could write regex line starts with ':' and ends with ':'

 ```
 server=114.114.114.114